Snackonevil/readme-generator/README.md

 ## Installation

 Requires Node.js and 'Inquirer' module
+`npm install` to install dependencies

 ## Usage

 Use the command line to create file
-`npm run start`
+`npm run start` to run README Generator

 ## Contribute